Saturday September 12-Sunday September 20

 $50 per cat

-Paperwork can be mailed, faxed or completed at the Adoption Center during open hours.
+Paperwork can be mailed, faxed, completed online through this link, or completed at the Adoption Center during open hours.
 Payment can be taken over the phone (credit/debit), mailed or in person.

 Surgery takes place at Barnstable Animal Hospital.
 Once we receive paperwork and payment, we will process a voucher and provide next steps for scheduling the surgery.